Metalab/More-Than-A-Rocket-Silo/chapters/4_the_cellar_dungeon.md

 * Cellar Key

 #### Preconditions
-* Knows the color of the right key
+* Knows the color of the cellar key

 #### Conditions Initiated